-If the structure in Figure 21 was required, the main track-structure interaction model could be set up using a Microsoft Excel Spreadsheet with the Structure Definition and Geometric Properties indicated in Figure 22 and Figure 23.
+If the structure in Figure 21 was required, the main track-structure interaction model could be set up using a spreadsheet with the Structure Definition and Geometric Properties indicated in Figure 22 and Figure 23.
 This would define the base model indicated in Figure 24.